junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean: (wipe Cas's eyes with back of his hand, whisper mockingly quietly) Princess.

-Cas: (quietly chuckle, smile but still saddest smile with big blue eyes) Thank you.
+Cas: (quietly chuckle, smile but still saddest smile with big blue eyes) Thank you./I love you.

 **OR:**